CentML/flexible-inference-bench/README.md

 ```

 ## Usage
-After installing with the above instructions, the benchmarker can be invoked with `inference-benchmark <args>`.
+After installing with the above instructions, the benchmarker can be invoked with `fib <args>`.

 After you get your output (using `--output-file`), you can invoke one of the data postprocessors in `data_postprocessors`.